canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ## Direction

 The `dns_record` interface implements a provider/requirer pattern.
-The requirer is a charm that wishes to create a set of DNS records, and the provider is the charm managing those..
+The requirer is a charm that wishes to create a set of DNS records, and the provider is the charm managing those.
 ```mermaid
 flowchart TD
   Requirer -- dns-domains, dns-entries --> Provider